dib-lab/khmer/doc/dev/development.rst

 Build framework
 ---------------

-'make' should build everything, including tests and "development" code.
+`make` should build everything, including tests and "development" code.

 git and GitHub strategies
 -------------------------